mandafischer/mandafischer.github.io/teaching.md

 I led weekly tutorials on advanced undergraduate statistical concepts.
 I was also responsible for preparing graded worksheets and taught students how to use the statistical software JAMOVI and G*Power.

-Feedback from students (N = 11), Items on scale from 1-7: **6.8** overall in terms of being knowledgeable, prepared, responsive, respectful, and invested in student's success.
+Feedback from students (N = 11), Items on scale from 1-7: **6.8** overall in terms of being knowledgeable, prepared, responsive, respectful, and invested in students' success.

 •	PSY201F (Statistics I)\
 •	PSY100S (Introduction to Psychology)